tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * The key point is the weights and the bias will depend on the data available, the viewing history in this case.

-Continue to the slide entitled "The perceptron may be harsh" and highlight the following:
+Continue to through the slides and highlight the following:

 * In real life, if you want to choose a movie, you are not as strict as the perceptron could be.